Rnz5/Q-Repo-Tools-Misc-Courses/README.md

 # Q-Repo Tools & Misc Courses Repository

-**A community-curated repository of free and high-quality Data Science courses from leading institutions worldwide.**
+**A community-curated repository of free miscellaneous or tool specific courses from leading institutions worldwide.**

 ---